 Since the stored procedure has already been introduced as a report, we do not need to reassign it.
 Just edit the procedure and you are ready to run it.
 Now when we re-run the report the parameter is asked from us as input:

 The variable name is not necessarily the parameter name that you want to use.
 Let's create a more descriptive name for it.
 We'll go back to the main screen and edit the report's data by pressing the Edit-button next to the report.

 You'll get the screen where you can edit the ready filled basic data about the report, handle the parameters and assign privileges to the report.
 We'll just give a name to our parameter.

 When we re-run the report we'll see that the new name for the parameter is used.

 When the report parameter is a date or a datetime, myDBR automatically offers a date picker to the user to make up the data entry easier.
 The date format used is defined in user's preferences.

 create procedure sp_DBR_FilmUpdates( vStartDate date, vEndDate date ) begin select title as 'Title', release_year as 'Release Year', rental_rate as 'Rental Rate', length as 'Length', last_update as 'Last Update' from mydb.film where last_update between vStartDate and vEndDate; end

 When we run the report, we are asked about the dates with the assistance of a picker:

 myDBR shows the time in the picker if the datatype contains time elements (datetime).
 To make dates appear side-by-side, check the "Keep the next parameter in same row" option from first date's parameters in 'Edit report'

 A report's parameters can have default values.
 These values are used when the report is run the first time.
-On subsequent runs the default values are the ones the user used during the last run.
+On subsequent runs, the default values are the ones the user used during the last run (unless the parameter preference is set to not to remember user's choises).
 Default values are defined in the 'Admin->Parameter queries'-page.